Learning to Detect Open Carry and Concealed Object with 77GHz Radar: Evaluation

 \subsection{Single-shot Prediction Results}

-After training a single-shot prediction network in the COD system with the open carry dataset and concealed dataset, the performance of the system is tested using detection threshold $p_\R{thr}=0.5$ and the metrics stated above.
-With the single-frame cropped cube as input, this method is represented as \textbf{COD-single} and we shows the evaluation results in the first six columns of Table.~\ref{tab:res_single}.
-Overall, the COD-single method performs best to detect an open carry laptop with a false alarm of 19.48\% and a missing of 14.2\%.
-The system also performs well with detecting open carry phones and knives, with false alarm percentages of 24.46\% and 27.69\% respectively and missing percentages of 25.93\% and 26.04\% respectively.
+After training a single-shot prediction network in the COD system with the open carry dataset and concealed dataset, the performance of the system is tested with detection threshold $p_\R{thr}=0.5$ and the metrics stated above.
+With the single-frame cropped cube as input, this method is represented as \textbf{COD-single} and the corresponding evaluation results are shown in the first six columns of Table.~\ref{tab:res_single}.
+Overall, the COD-single method performs best to detect an open carry laptop with a false alarm of \SI{19.48}{\percent} and a missing of \SI{14.2}{\percent}.
+The system also performs well with detecting open carry phones and knives, with false alarm percentages of \SI{24.46}{\percent} and \SI{27.69}{\percent} respectively and missing percentages of \SI{25.93}{\percent} and \SI{26.04}{\percent} respectively.
 However, when it comes to concealed objects, all metrics present a lesser performance.
-When concealed, the system on average misses detecting the object about 8\% more often, which can prove to be harder for the system to get a concealed knife or gun detected.
-In terms of precision, false alarm, and F1, the system performance as a whole declines by about 12-17\% when the object is concealed compared to the open carry case.
-That is probably because the concealed case introduces more variations regarding object position or perspectives and cover materials (e.g., clothes, bags).
+The system on average misses detecting the object about \SI{8}{\percent} more often, which can prove to be harder for the system to get a concealed knife or gun detected.
+In terms of precision, false alarm, and F1, the system performance as a whole declines by about $12$-\SI{17}{\percent} when the object is concealed compared to the open carry case.
+That is probably because more variations regarding object position or perspectives and cover materials (e.g., clothes, bags) are introduced in the concealed cases.